milanbudhathoki38/job-tracker/README.md

 - **AI fit analysis** — paste a job description in, get a match score, strengths, gaps, and a tailoring tip back, powered by the Anthropic Claude API
 - **Rate limiting** — server-side, per-user (10 requests/hour, sliding window), backed by a Postgres table logging every request; protects against abuse and runaway API costs.
 Debugged a real two-layer Postgres permissions bug along the way, missing RLS SELECT policy, then a missing table-level GRANT — both required to actually read the log table back

+## CI/CD

+This project uses GitHub Actions to automatically build and validate the app on every push to `main`.
+The workflow installs dependencies and runs a production build, using secrets stored in GitHub Secrets for environment variables.
+Successful builds are automatically deployed to production via Vercel's continuous deployment integration.

 ### In progress
 - **reCAPTCHA v3** — bot protection on signup/login